Fran Jones: British No 3 tennis player beats Emma Navarro at ASB Classic in biggest win of career

 Great Britain's Fran Jones claimed the biggest win of her career so far to defeat world No 15 Emma Navarro in the first round of the ASB Classic.

-British No 3 Jones beat the American number-two seed 7-5, 2-6, 6-4 in her first match of 2026 to advance to the second round in Auckland, where she will play Austrian qualifier Sinja Kraus on Tuesday.
+British No 3 Jones beat the American number-two seed 7-5, 2-6, 6-4 in her first match of 2026 to advance to the second round in Auckland, where she will play Austrian qualifier Sinja Kraus.

 Jones won the first set after a decisive break of Navarro's serve on the resumption of play after a rain delay at 5-5 and then, after losing the second set, went a break up on the American's second service game of the third.